-Law and policy relating to issues such as facilitation payments and hospitality

-Liechtenstein criminal law does not contain specific provisions dealing with facilitation payments or providing hospitality to commercial partners or public officials.
+Law and policy relating to issues such as facilitation payments and hospitality providing hospitality to commercial partners or public officials.
 The terminology used in the criminal law relating to corruption offences is a "benefit".
 Benefits particularly include money, physical objects, excessive fees, and other assets (such as invitations to travel or hunts), but also intangible benefits (e.g. awards or sexual favours).